XistGG/XistGame-Template/README.md

 - Run the Development Editor
 - Right click in the `Content` directory and choose `Resave All...`
   - Resave all binary assets to use new game names

-After you do that, you can remove the `[CoreRedirects]` section from `DefaultEngine.ini` since the binary content will now be updated to use your new names.
+- After successful Resave, remove the `[CoreRedirects]` section from `DefaultEngine.ini`

+While this isn't strictly necessary, this will make your Editor run faster.

+CoreRedirects slow down the Editor, especially the `MatchWildcard` type we use here.

+For best performance, you will want to resave the assets with the redirects in place, and then remove the Redirects.

+Ideally, perform this Resave before you commit your initial binaries to Git.